 National Service Endorsement The Commission maintains a seat for the AmeriCorps Office Of Regional Operations Staff to serve as a non-voting, ex-officio member to facilitate well-rounded discussion and collaboration.
 The Montana Commission on Community Service and the AmeriCorps Office Of Regional Operations worked closely to develop this State Service Plan and plan to continue to grow a strong working relationship in all streams of National Service and community volunteerism in Montana.
-Governor Approval This 2022-2024 Montana State Service Plan was approved by Governor Greg Gianforte on November 16th, 2021 pursuant to the Edward M. Kennedy Serve America Act (Public Law 111-13).
+Governor Approval This 2022-2024 Montana State Service Plan was approved by Governor Greg Gianforte on Tuesday, November 16th, 2021 pursuant to the Edward M. Kennedy Serve America Act (Public Law 111-13).

 Greg Gianforte Governor of Montana Acknowledgements OCS acknowledges our partners and appreciates the diverse support leading to ensuring service positively impacts Montana's people and places, including those who serve.
-Our partnerships are vital to the success of service efforts aimed at benefitting all Montanans.
+Our partnerships are vital to the success of service efforts aimed at benefiting all Montanans.
 As we implement this State Service Plan, we recognize that it takes the collective efforts of each of us to make our communities healthy and prosperous.
 We thank the individuals, organizations, and philanthropic partners who engage with us in service.
-If you or your organization wants to learn more about how to further the mission of OCS or support our AmeriCorps family, or if you just want to share ideas and learn more about what we do, contact us!
+If you or your organization wants to learn more about engage with the mission of OCS or support our AmeriCorps family, or if you just want to share ideas and learn more about what we do, contact us!
 Thank you so much.
-This material is based upon the work supported by AmeriCorps under Grant No. 22CADMT001.
+This material is based upon the work supported by AmeriCorps under Grant No. 19CAHMT001.
 Opinions or points of view expressed in this document are those of the authors and do not necessarily reflect the official position of, or a position endorsed by, AmeriCorps.
-100 copies of this public document were published at an estimated cost of \$3.314 per copy for a total cost of \$331.40, which includes \$331.40 for printing and \$0.00 for distribution To request the State Service Plan in an alternate format, request more information, share ideas, and ask questions, please call 406.444.9077 or email serve@mt.gov
+250 copies of the public document were published at an estimated cost of \$3.085 per copy, for a total cost of \$771.39, which includes \$771.39 for printing and \$0.00 for distribution.